Safest Teeth Whiteners

 Here are the standard methods dentists use to treat tooth decay:

 This antibacterial varnish contains a higher level of fluoride than traditional treatments.
-It can be used for very small cavities to help remineralize the lesion.
-It is used for patients who may not be eligible for a traditional filling.
+Dentists can use it for very small cavities to help prevent them from growing.
+It’s recommended for people who may not be eligible for a traditional filling.

 Fillings are used to treat typical cavities.
-A dentist removes the decayed tooth tissue and restores the tooth by filling it with a filling material.
+A dentist removes the decayed tooth tissue and restores the tooth by filling it with artificial material.

-A crown is a covering made of gold, porcelain, or metal, used to repair and replace decayed or weakened areas of the tooth.
+A crown is a cap made of gold, porcelain, or metal that repairs and replaces decayed or weakened areas of teeth.
 It covers the entire tooth and provides more stability and support for teeth that have more severe tooth decay.

 Root canal treatment is used when the nerve in a tooth dies from decay or injury.
 The pulp and decaying portions of the tooth are removed, and the roots are filled with sealing material.

-The dentist may have to pull your tooth if they can't fix the damage to the pulp.
+The dentist may have to pull your tooth if they can’t fix the damage to the tooth.

 In this article